Skip to main content

 • Name - The game name.

-• Author - The developer name.
+• Author - The developer's name.

 • Size - The target ROM size, you can check the Saving section to know more.